A-train134/game-server-scripts/README.md

 # game-server-scripts
-A List of simple bash scripts that create and run basic Game Servers.
-These Scripts were thrown together to test incus containers.
-No guarantee these will work on other systems.
+- A List of simple bash scripts that create and run basic Game Servers.
+- These Scripts were thrown together to test incus containers.
+- No guarantee these scripts will work on other systems.

 ## Current Scripts
-Minecraft
+- Minecraft
-Project Zomboid
+- Project Zomboid